mail4hafij/react_azure_devops_pipeline/README.md

 </configuration>
 ```

 - Add all those files (.env .env.development .env.production web.config) to azure devops library as secure files.
-We can download these secure files in the build machine using a DownloadSecureFile@1 pipeline task (yml).
+You can download these secure files in the build machine using a DownloadSecureFile@1 pipeline task (yml).
 This way we are making sure the correct .env file is provided in the build machine before the task yarn build --mode development in the pipeline.
 And for the web.config file, should be downloaded into the build folder (after the yarn build task) before arhiving for artifact.

 <img src="/azure-library.png" />

-- The pipeline
+- The pipeline.
+I have setup an windows agent on a azure VM.
+If you want to run pipeline on another agent please chagen the pool as needed.

 ```
 # React App Deployment Pipeline